guykozlovskij/project-4-client/README.md

 <a name="index"></a>

 #### Song Index
-I started building the song index page a simple GET request for the songs and proceeded to create and elegant card to display them.
+I started building the song index page by making simple GET request for the songs and proceeded to create and elegant card to display them.

 ![](/readme-img/song-index.png)